Dalton is an independent school in New York City. I taught 5th, 7th, and 9th grade science and biology there for five years, from 2009-2015.

 In addition to teaching, I led language-immersion, service-learning trips to Beijing, China and served as a House Advisor, which meant that I mentored and met with the same families for conferences for several years.

-In my final year at Dalton, I helped to redesign the ninth grade biology curriculum so that it was more interdiscplinary, hands-on, and hopefully more connected to young peoples' lives.
+In my fifth year at Dalton, I helped to redesign the ninth grade biology curriculum so that it was more interdiscplinary, hands-on, and hopefully more connected to young peoples' lives.